DataDog/documentation/content/en/synthetics/browser_tests/_index.md

 {{< img src="synthetics/browser_tests/recording_global_variable.mp4" alt="Defining a local variable from global variables" video="true" width="90%" >}}

 Define the variables you want to incorporate into the user journey before you start recording.
+For more information about using passkeys (FIDO2) in global variables, see [Using Passkeys (FIDO2) In Browser Tests][16].

 {{< img src="synthetics/browser_tests/recording_inject_variable.mp4" alt="Injecting a local variable into a field during a browser recording" video="true" width="90%" >}}

 You can inject the variables available to you while recording.
 For more information about using variables in your browser test recording, see [Browser Test Steps][4].

 ### Define alert conditions